-Most people automatically think that technology is going to come in handy in an LDR (it is), but don’t let FaceTime and Gchat hold you back from romantic gestures to stay in touch.
+Most people automatically think that technology is going to come in handy in an LDR (it is), but don’t let FaceTime and Skype hold you back from romantic gestures to stay in touch.
 Because come on, charming things like snail mail or an old-fashioned surprise visit say I love you more than a text ever will.
-Below find the 13 romantic long-distance relationship ideas that will keep you close to your S.O. no matter how far apart you are.
+Below find the 50 romantic long-distance relationship ideas that will keep you close to your S.O. no matter how far apart you are.

-Have a TV night together
+Have a TV Night Together

 Pick a TV show to binge-watch at the same time (or catch one when it premieres every week).
 Talk on the phone or FaceTime while you watch (we all know the couple who Netflixes together stays together).

-We’re not saying you should become all-out pen pals, but handwritten notes are the best way to brighten anyone’s day.
+We’re not saying you should become all-out pen-pals, but handwritten notes are the best way to brighten anyone’s day.
 You can pick up funny greeting cards or even sketch cute doodles.
 And if your partner likes it, maybe you’ll get some notes in return.

 You already know we’re going to warn you about sending naughty photos—be careful—so something suggestive without showing too much skin is probably your best bet.
 Or, keep it G-rated by just sending your S.O. photos of things you’re doing (an innovative meal at a new restaurant, a snap of you and your friends on wine night).

-Start a countdown for your reunion
+Start a Countdown for Your Reunion

-Have a book club
+Have a Book Club

 It can be challenging living in two different places for many reasons, one being that you have to do a lot of explaining about what’s going on (the subway was so slow today, this friend is going through a breakup, etc.).
 Whether you’re into nonfiction or the latest mystery thriller, you’ll always have something in common to talk about when you’re reading the same book.

-Take a virtual excursion
+Take a Virtual Excursion

 You may not have the money to book an in-person vacation, so pick a fun destination on your bucket list to explore virtually as a pair.
-Quantas launched a cool virtual reality app to explore Australia, so take a peek if you’ve always wanted to take a trip Down Under.
+Qantas launched a cool virtual reality app to explore Australia, so take a peek if you’ve always wanted to take a trip Down Under.

-Send your S.O. a round of drinks
+Send Your S.O. a Round of Drinks

 Know where your partner is meeting their friends for drinks tonight?
 Surprise them with a round of drinks at the bar, and it will be like you’re there in spirit (plus you’ll earn some bonus points with the crew).

 The fewer people you tell in advance, the less of a chance the secret will get leaked.
-Of course planned trips are amazing, but a surprise is even better (especially when your partner is having a rough week or has something big to celebrate).
+Of course, planned trips are amazing, but a surprise is even better (especially when your partner is having a rough week or has something big to celebrate).

 Who says you can’t cook together?
 It can be hard for your partner to imagine the dish you whipped up without tasting it.
 So pick one meal a month that you’ll both make, and then take the time to discuss any possible improvements and wine pairings you’d try.

-Create a joint Pinterest account
+Create a Joint Pinterest Account

-Once you’ve made your joint Pinterest account, add different boards with things like “fun date ideas,” “vacation bucket lists” and the like.
+Once you’ve made your joint Pinterest account, add different boards with things like “fun date ideas,” “vacation bucket lists,” and the like.
 If you download the Pinterest app, you can stay in touch on the go.

-Send them on a scavenger hunt
+Send Them on a Scavenger Hunt

 Yes, you will need the help of a willing friend in their area, but how cute is putting your partner to work on a scavenger hunt?
 Make them take pictures and send them to you as proof so you can join in the fun.
 PS: Don’t forget to think of a prize for the finish.